 The Labour Law requires that employers and employees enter into a written contract.
 If the parties fail to enter into a written contract, the existence, validity and terms and conditions of the employment relationship may be proved by any means of proof.
 It is common practice in the UAE for businesses to issue two employment contracts.
-A short-form contract in Arabic and English bearing minimal details as required by the Labour Law is filed with the Ministry of Labour for processing the employee's employment visa and work permit, while a long-form contract is also signed between the employer and the employee to provide for the terms and conditions of the employment in further detail, but is not submitted to any government authorities.
-In situations where there are discrepancies between the short-form contract and the long-form contract, the UAE courts, whose decisions are binding, have in the past upheld the terms of the long-form contract with detriment to the terms in the short-form contract, where these terms were more advantageous for the employee than the terms in the short-form contract.
+A short-form standardised employment contract in Arabic and English bearing minimal details as required by the Labour Law is filed with the Ministry of Labour for processing the employee's employment visa and work permit, while a long-form contract is also signed between the employer and the employee to provide for the terms and conditions of the employment in further detail, but is not submitted to any government authorities.
+In situations where there are discrepancies between the short-form contract and the long-form contract, the UAE courts, whose decisions are binding, have in the past upheld the terms of the long-form contract with detriment to the terms in the short-form contract.
 The Labour Law provides that contracts, if written, need to specify at least the following:

-- a date of its conclusion;
+a date of its conclusion;

-- b commencement date:
+b commencement date;

 - c type of work to be conducted;

 - d place where the work is to be conducted;

 - e duration of the contract (if for a specific term); and

 - f remuneration.